Bound on Lyapunov exponent in $c=1$ matrix model: The matrix model and the temperature bound

 which precisely agrees with the lowest temperature $T_L$ (\ref{T-mini})\footnote{This tunneling probability is for a single particle, and the appearance of the Fermi-Dirac distribution is nothing to do with the fact that we are considering the fermions.}.
 Thus the tunneling of the fermions might cause thermal radiation.

-In order to establish this expectation, we evaluate the contributions of the tunneling to physical quantities and ask whether they are thermal or not.
+In order to confirm this thermal property, we evaluate the contributions of the tunneling to physical quantities and ask whether they are really thermal or not.
 We will investigate the local density of an observable $O(\hat{x},\hat{p})$.
 First we will compute this quantity in the classical limit ($\hbar \to 0$).
 Then we will calculate the same quantity including the quantum effect and, by comparing these two results, we will evaluate the contributions of the tunneling.

 Let us start from the calculation in the classical limit $\hbar \to 0$.
 In this limit, the fermion with negative energy $E$ is confined in the left region $-L \le x \le - x_0(E)$, where $x_0(E):= \sqrt{-2E/\alpha} $ is the classical turning point.
 (See figure \ref{Fig-string}.)
 The WKB wave function for such a fermion is given by